Xceptance/XLT-Packer/README.md

 NOTE: Please note that this is not for cloud managing, but only for image creation.

-All XLT images are based on Ubuntu 16.04 (xenial), so using another base OS (even another Ubuntu) may not work.
+All XLT images are based on Ubuntu 18.04 (bionic), so using another base OS (even another Ubuntu) may not work.

 ## Preparation ##